xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

      ![scheme.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/scheme.png)

-     Click on it and a ramdon invoice will be opened in a new tab.
+     Click on it and a random invoice will be opened in a new tab.
 Click on the section in the    invoice that you want to edit to see the .twig file that corresponds with this section.
      _We'll remove the **Shipping method** section from the invoice in our sample._

      ![invoice.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/invoice.png)